wallaby-rails/wallaby-rails/docs/README.md

 # How Wallaby Works

-Like general Rails apps, journey starts from routing.
-Take `GET /admin/order::items/1` as an example (assume `/admin` is the path that Wallaby is mounted to).
+Like most Rails apps, the journey begins with routing.
+We will use `GET /admin/order::items/1` as an example (assuming `/admin` is the path that Wallaby is mounted to).

 ## Routing

 `Wallaby::ResourcesRouter` is responsible for routing.
-It uses the following rules to find out the controller to dispatch to:
+It uses the following rules to decide which controller to dispatch to:

-1. see if any controller inheriting from `Wallaby::ResourcesController` has the `model_class` as `Order::Item` (converted from resources name `order::items`).
-For example, a controller as below will be matched:
+1. Look for a controller inheriting from `Wallaby::ResourcesController` that has the `model_class` as `Order::Item` (converted from resources name `order::items`).
+For example, the controller below will be matched:

     ```ruby
     class Management::OrderItemController < Wallaby::ResourcesController